mindfiredigital/OpenRAG/API.md

-# Open RAG API Documentation
+# OpenRAG API Documentation

 ## Version: 0.1

 ### **Overview**

-The Open RAG API allows for interaction with a variety of endpoints to manage LLM (Large Language Model) operations, file uploads, and chat functionalities.
+The OpenRAG API allows for interaction with a variety of endpoints to manage LLM (Large Language Model) operations, file uploads, and chat functionalities.
 This document outlines the available endpoints, parameters, and expected responses.

 ---